Badaro/MTGOArchetypeParser/README.md

 Be careful that settings in this file are only used if you don't specify the same settings in the command line.
 If you have the file above and use ```filter=preliminary``` in the command line the filter for Modern events above will *not* be applied.
 Either specify both using the JSON file, or both using the command line.

-## Contributing to archetype definitions
+## Creating new archetype definitions

-If you're interested in adding more formats to this tool, or helping improve the quality of the archetype definitions, please check the readme in the page below, which explains how the data structure works:
+If you're interested in adding more formats to this tool, or to improve the quality of the archetype definitions, please check the readme in the page below, which explains how the data structure works:

 https://github.com/Badaro/MTGOFormatData

 ## Working with a new format

-If you want to contribute with a format not present in the repository above, start by creating the minimum required files and folders, then go on writing the archetype definitions.
+If you want to add a new format not present in the repository above, start by creating the minimum required files and folders, then go on writing the archetype definitions.

 This is a job that requires some patience - I recommend doing this event by event.
 Start with the most recent challenge or preliminary, write the rules for the #1 player, check if the detection is correct, then do it for the #2 player, and keep going.
 Once you're done, get the previous event and do the same thing.